kodecocodes/i9t/multitasking/multitasking.markdown

 > **Note**:  If the locale of the iPad is set to a region with right-to-left language, you swipe from the right edge of the screen to activate multitasking.

-If you can't get to Slide Over on your device or you wan to make sure whether an iPad supports multitasking, go to **Settings > General** of the device.
+If you can't get to Slide Over on your device or you want to make sure whether an iPad supports multitasking, go to **Settings > General** of the device.
 If you see **Multitasking** in the list, your iPad is multitasking capable.
-As a user you can disable multitasking.
+As a user you can always disable multitasking.

 ![width=90% ipad](images/mt04.png)